 I consider this a good thing, it means more opportunity for those currently in the field or entering the field now while it is still growing substantially.

 I digress.
 Back to the question at hand: What is an OTA/COTA?

 Today’s post will shed light on your questions about what a COTA is, what they do, and where they work.

 What is an OTA vs What is a COTA?

 First, a quick distinction on the “C” when answering what is an occupational therapy assistant.

 An OTA or COTA is the assistant to an Occupational Therapist.
 The “C” simply stands for “certified” and means that the OTA has taken extra steps in addition to holding their state license as an OTA, to also become certified by the National Board of Certified Occupational Therapists (NBCOT).

 This “C” distinction is similar to how an Occupational Therapist, or OT, is also called a OTR/L where the R = Registered and L = Licensed.

-So, OTAs are educated at an accredited OTA program and then take the necessary steps to obtain their state OTA license.
+So, OTAs are educated at an accredited OTA program, sometimes online, and then take the necessary steps to obtain their state OTA license.
 Where COTA professionals take one additional step and get certified with the NBCOT.

 But that doesn’t fully answer the question, what is an OTA.
 Aside from assisting an OT, what does that really mean or look like in the real world?